ladc/lgsl/README.md

 * Contributions by Benjamin von Ardenne
 * Published under GPL-3

-*WARNING*: This package is a work in progress and is not yet fully functional!

 ## About

 LGSL is a collection of numerical algorithms and functions for Lua, based on